 About The Africa Higher Education Centers of Excellence (ACE) Project

 The Africa Higher Education Centers of Excellence (ACE) Project is a World Bank initiative in collaboration with governments of participating countries to support Higher Education institutions in specializing in Science, Technology, Engineering and Mathematics (STEM), Environment, Agriculture, applied Social Science / Education and Health.
-It is the first World Bank project aimed at the capacity building of higher education institutions in Africa.
+It is the first World Bank project aimed at building the capacity of higher education institutions in Africa.

 Project Objectives